Miigget/guardian_fetch_content/README.md

 ## 🚀 Quick Start

-For a step-by-step, friendly onboarding (prerequisites, installation, environment setup, sample commands, troubleshooting), open the dedicated [`QUICKSTART.md`](./QUICKSTART.md).
+For a step-by-step setup, open the dedicated [`QUICKSTART.md`](./QUICKSTART.md).
 That document is the canonical source for:

 - Installing and testing the project locally.